Autoconstructive evolution

 Autoconstructive evolution is a process in which the entities undergoing evolutionary change are themselves responsible for the construction of their own offspring and thus for aspects of the evolutionary process itself.
 Because biological evolution is always autoconstructive, this term mainly occurs in evolutionary computation, to distinguish artificial life type systems from conventional genetic algorithms where the GA performs replication artificially.
 The term was coined by Lee Spector.

 Importance of autoconstructive evolution

-Autoconstructive evolution is a good platform for answering theoretical questions about the evolution of evolvability.
-Preliminary evidence suggests that the way in which offspring are generated changes substantially over the course of evolution.
-By studying these patterns, we can begin to understand how evolving systems organize themselves to evolve faster.
-Ultimately, such an understanding could allow us to improve our ability to solve problems with evolutionary computation.
+Autoconstructive evolution is used to address theoretical questions about the evolution of evolvability.
+Preliminary evidence suggests that the way offspring are generated changes substantially over the course of evolution.
+The study of these patterns aims to improve the understanding of how evolving systems organize themselves and our ability to apply evolutionary computation in problem solving.